Why Did Café del Mar in Cartagena Close and What Replaced It?

 Why Café del Mar Was Forced to Close

-Café del Mar was forced to close due to a final result of a lawsuit filed all the way back in 2014 that alleged the bar and restaurant disobeyed the terms of the original contract and, in effect, violated Colombian citizens’ rights of access to their national heritage.
+Café del Mar was forced to close due to the final result of a lawsuit filed all the way back in 2014 that alleged the bar and restaurant disobeyed the terms of the original contract and, in effect, violated Colombian citizens’ rights of access to their national heritage.

-The main complaint seems to be that by roping off where their tables were Café del Mar prevented free access to an area that should be open to all Colombians, but the suit also noted that they violated the terms of the contract by hanging banners, using the guard post for business purposes, and altering part of the structure.
+However, the suit also noted that they violated the terms of the contract by hanging banners, using the guard post for business purposes, and altering part of the structure.

 It also alleged that there was not an open bidding process for the contract and the rental price was lower than a reasonable market rate would suggest.